Dr. Derek Fisher

 Derek Fisher Profile_edit

-As a cognitive neuroscientist, Dr. Derek Fisher uses electroencephalogram (EEG) tests to study the electrical activity of the brain.
-His research is focused on two primary areas of research: how brain function changes in the context of mental illness, and neurological illness, and how common drugs change brain activity.
+As a cognitive neuroscientist, Dr. Derek Fisher uses electroencephalography (EEG) and magnetic resonance imaging (MRI) to study the brain.
+His research is focused on two primary areas of research: how brain function changes in the context of mental illness, and how common drugs change brain activity.

-Dr. Fisher has been working with the Nova Scotia Early Psychosis Program and is collaborating with researchers at the University of Pittsburgh to study schizophrenic patients.
+Dr. Fisher has been working with the Nova Scotia Early Psychosis Program and is collaborating with researchers at the University of Ottawa to study the symptoms of psychosis.

-“We see significant changes in the way that the brain works in these patients,” said Dr. Fisher.
+“We see significant changes in the way that the brain works in these individuals,” said Dr. Fisher.
 “The auditory cortex, or what processes incoming sounds, functions differently in their brains.”

 Derek Fisher Team_edit